Harold Benjamin Fiske: World War I

 Shortly following the American entry into World War I, Fiske was attached to the 2nd Infantry Brigade under Brigadier General Robert Lee Bullard in June 1917 and embarked for France as the brigade's adjutant.
 He was promoted to the temporary rank of lieutenant colonel soon afterwards and transferred to the Training Section (G-5) of the American Expeditionary Forces (AEF), commanded by Major General John J. Pershing.

 There he served as Deputy to Section Chief, Colonel Paul B. Malone and faced many difficult situations during the training of the AEF troops.
-Fiske replaced Malone in February 1918 and waa to hold that command for the duration of the war.
+Fiske replaced Malone in February 1918 and was to hold that command for the duration of the war.
 He often criticized the War Department and unit commanders for the inability to fulfill the requirements of the AEF training system.
 Fiske insisted that all officers must attended the AEF staff and specialist schools upon arrival to France regardless of when the parent unit was scheduled to enter combat.
 As a consequence, some units arrival in France, were stripped of their officers and non-commissioned officers, and, because of the demands of combat, were sent into the line under the command of strangers.